RajivCodeLab/MilkMint.App/docs/THEME_GUIDE.md

-# MilkBill Theme System
+# MilkMint Theme System

 ## Overview
-MilkBill uses a fresh, energetic **mint green** theme that reflects the dairy/milk delivery brand.
+MilkMint uses a fresh, energetic **mint green** theme that reflects the dairy/milk delivery brand.
 The design is clean, modern, and optimized for quick actions with rounded cards, soft shadows, and warm accent colors.

 ---